myheritage/intellij-commit-message-template-plugin/README.md

-# Commit message template Plugin for Intellij IDEA
+# Commit message template Plugin for Intellij
-Enables setting a pre determined template to be used as the commit message
+- Enables setting a pre determined template to be used as the commit message
+- Supports Intellij 2016 and up.
+- Tested on RubyMine, PHPStorm and IDEA community Edition

 ## Installation
 TBD